FilipHauzvic/Pytorch-UNet/README.md

 ### Data augmentation
 Added data augmentation to the training pipeline.
 The augmentations are defined at the beginning of the `train_model` function in `train.py`.
 The augmentations are applied to the images and masks in the input dataset.

+### Scheduler step
+The scheduler step is now called once per epoch, at the end of the epoch.

 ---

 Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) in PyTorch for Kaggle's [Carvana Image Masking Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge) from high definition images.